 However a seller will only obtain the protection of the ‘shield’ if the deemed disclosed information is sufficiently clear to allow a buyer to understand the nature and impact of what is being said (i.e. the disclosure is “fair”).
 Information that is ambiguous, out-of-context or hidden may not pass this test.

 Is this brief too brief?
 Do you need any help with your upcoming sale process?
-Expert legal advice is on hand from MJ Hudson’s M&A team.
-Just contact any of the On Target team (details below) or your usual MJ Hudson M&A contact, and we’ll gladly help.
+Expert legal advice is on hand from MJ Hudson’s M&A and corporate law team.